Drug information

 Phase: Not available

 HVTN 804/HPTN 095: Early results from the HVTN 804/HPTN 095 trial were presented at HIVR4P 2024.
-Among 17 participants who had acquired HIV during the HVTN 704/HPTN 085 AMP study, there was no evidence of viral control during analytical treatment interruption of ART.
-The time from when participants started ART treatment interruption to when they had viral rebound greater than 200 copies/mL and met the criteria for ART re-initiation was no different for participants who had received VRC01 and participants who had received placebo.
+Among 17 participants who got HIV during the HVTN 704/HPTN 085 AMP study, there was no evidence of viral control during analytical treatment interruption of ART.
+The time from when participants started ART treatment interruption to when they had viral rebound or met criteria for restarting ART was no different for participants who had received VRC01 and participants who had received placebo.
 One participant had a moderately severe side effect related to ART interruption and experienced symptoms of acute retroviral syndrome or acute HIV.21,22

 Additional early-phase studies investigating HIV treatment with VRC01 or VRC01LS have been or are being conducted.
 Some of these studies include: